 Visitation will be held on Sunday, April 14th at Little Davenport Funeral Home at 355 Dawsonville Hwy in Gainesville from 2:30-4:30pm.
 Her funeral service will be held on April 15th at Gainesville First United Methodist Church at 2780 Thompson Bridge Road in Gainesville, GA at 1:00pm.
 Interment will be a private ceremony at New Hope Baptist Church in Greshamville, GA.
 In Lieu of flowers, Lou’s wishers were to please donate to the Fork Chapel UMC cemetery fund, c/o Perkins Williams 1761 Farmington Road, Madison, GA 30650.

 Those wishing to send online condolences to the family may do so at www.littledavenport.com

 Little & Davenport Funeral Home and Crematory, 355 Dawsonville Highway, SW, Gainesville, Ga.
 30501 is in charge of arrangements.

-To send flowers to Louzelle “Lou” Smith Durden's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Louzelle “Lou” Smith Durden, please visit our floral store.